supriyaraj94/TrainBuddy/README.md

 # TrainBuddy
-Android App and Back-end that acts as a Personal Assistant to a person travelling in a train
+Android App and Back-end that act as a Personal Assistant to a person travelling in a train